ziglang/www.ziglang.org/content/news/2024-financials.md

 }
 </style>

-# ZSF Needs More Money to Meet Rising Demands
-## Announcing a 2024 Fundraiser
+# 2024 Financial Report and Fundraiser

 Zig Software Foundation is a 501(c)(3) non-profit organization which I am proud to say makes **extremely efficient use of monetary resources**.
 Unlike many of